 Fear of shutdowns, fear of production stalls, fear of inability to meet skyrocketing demand, fear of long lead times, fear of mounting costs damaging a fragile profit margin, and other tremendous and logical fears.

 The uncertainty of the pandemic brought waves of fear, something that gave birth to the shortages we saw during the earliest days.
 The most obvious, and relatable, is that of the toilet paper shortage.

 What happened when toilet paper started running out?
 Well, people started buying more.

 They bought any amount they could find, bulking up their own personal toilet paper inventory.
-This was down out of anxiety about when another shipment would be accessible.
+This was done out of anxious concern due to the uncertainty of when another shipment would be accessible.
 Better to be safe than sorry, right?
 Is this starting to sound a little familiar?
 It should be because it is exactly what OEMs did during the component shortage.

 Double ordering is as simple as it sounds.
 It means placing two of the same order to increase inventory and protect against future shortages by ensuring stock.
 On its own, double ordering inherently is not an issue.
 It becomes a problem when multiple buyers cancel orders in succession.
 The result is the artificial inflation of demand, price, and lead time on already strained parts.

 Even worse, it leaves OCMs with excess product and no one to buy it.
 As they ramped up production capacity to meet skyrocketing demand, many were left grappling with concerns over whether to do so or not.
 If any more of these phantom orders came through, how much excess were they willing to deal with?